Understanding Coaxial Cable: A Comprehensive Guide

 Coax consists of four main parts:

 1. Core Conductor: The inner conductor is typically solid (see skin effect for high-frequency signals), while hollow copper tubes or copper-clad aluminum bars are used.
-Copper-clad aluminum wires are suggested for distribution networks or backbone lines to reduce weight and cost while providing optimal transmission.
+Copper-clad aluminum wires are recommended for distribution networks or backbone lines to reduce weight and cost while maintaining optimal transmission performance.

-2. Dielectric Insulator: The insulating material may be polyethylene, polypropylene, polyvinyl chloride (PVC), and fluoroplastics.
-Polyethylene is widely used because of its low loss (at frequency) and outstanding processing performance.
+2. Dielectric Insulator: The insulating material may be polyethylene, polypropylene, polyvinyl chloride (PVC), or fluoroplastics.
+Polyethylene is widely used because of its low loss (at a frequency) and outstanding processing performance.

 3. Braided Shield (Outer Conductor): The braided shield acts as both the transmission circuit of the conductor and shielding.
 There are three kinds of structures: